7) 5 Alternative Options for Homesteading in the UK

 SMALLHOLDING

-For one of those you’re looking at a minimum of between £300K and £1mill (maybe more) for land between 3 and 100 acres depending on where you are.
+For one of those you’re looking at a minimum of between £300K and £1mill (maybe more) for land between 3 and 50 or even 100 acres depending on where you are.
 That’s crazy!
 These are usually for arable and/or animal farming but with that amount of land, you can get very diverse.
 It's generally a business and has to make money to keep it going.
 That might not feel like such a ‘good life’.
 You’ll be farming more than homesteading.
 There is a big difference!
 OR you could rent out a lot of that land and keep some to work as your homestead.
 That might pay for it.

 BUY ARABLE LAND